 - A protocol has been created for teachers and administrators when supporting students who have shared that they are or have been trafficked.

-- Lessons for students in Grade 7 and 8 and presentations from community partners.
+- Activities for students in Grade 7 and 8 and lessons for Grade 9 Health and Physical Education classes.

 - Building relationships with community partners to support educators and students in the classroom.